PrzemekWasinski/PlaneTracker/README.md

-# Plane Tracker
+# ADS-B Plane Tracker

 This is my plane tracker I made with a Raspberry Pi 3 and an ADS-B antenna, it catches position and flight data broadcasted from planes, displays the planes on a radar display in their live position and uploads all of the received data to my Firebase DB.

-The plane data is also periodically pulled by my Kotlin mobile app which compares all the recent plane's coordinates to my phone's current coordinates and if a plane is nearby and was picked up by the antenna recently the app will send a notification displaying which plane's are nearby.
+The plane data is then periodically pulled by my Kotlin mobile app and it notifies the user if there is any planes near them.

 # How it works

-As I mentioned earlier the project uses an antenna that picks up ADS-B (Automatic Dependent Surveillance-Broadcast) signals these are broadcasted from every commercial, private and some military aircraft.
-The signals that are picked up by the antenna are then decoded by the raspberry pi which give us the plane's hex code, longitude, latitude, altitude and some other info.
-The data then gets uploaded to Firebase and the planes are displayed on the radar in their live position by converting coordinates into pixel x and y values.
+The ADS-B antenna catches signals broadcasted from commercial, private and sometime smilitary planes, the data from each plane is then decoded to get the plane's flight data and position data.
+Using Python the plane is then displayed on the radar screen by converting latitude and longitude into X and Y pixel values.
+The data is then sent to Firebase which groups planes in different collections based on the date and time they were spotted.

-Every few minutes the Kotlin app pulls all the plane data but only if its less than 10 minutes old, this is because pulling lots of data from
-Firebase can get expensive.
-How this is done is before the raspberry pi uploads a plane it checks when it was received if it was received at 9:56 it will round it to 9:50 and store all the planes in a collection called `9:50` so every 10 minute a new collection is made and the Kotlin app only pulls the most recent 10 minute collection of planes.
-The Kotlin app then goes through all this data and checks which planes have been spotted within 2 minutes and if they have been spotted within 8KM of the user's phone coordinates if both of these conditions are true then the plane gets added to a list and once all the planes have been iterated through the app will send a notification with all the planes that are near the user.
+Every minute the Kotlin app pulls data only from the most recent Firebase collection and compares each plane's coordinates to the user's phone coordinates.
+If they are within 10Km and the plane was at those coordinates less than a minute ago that means the plane is near the user and gets added to a list of all the planes that are near the user.
+Once all the planes have been evaluated a notification gets sent with all the planes near the user

 # Current Setup
 ![pi](https://github.com/user-attachments/assets/135cd4fe-5195-4ed9-b3ac-d7d491639194)

-Here is the Raspberry Pi connected to a display, the display has a radar GUI which is used to display th elive positions of planes being picked up by the receiver. the display also contains a pop up menu which contains the performance stats of the Raspberry Pi, logs of planes being picked up and controls such as zoom in/out, pause and stop the tracker.
+Here is the Raspberry Pi connected to a display, the display has a radar GUI which is used to display the live positions of planes being picked up by the receiver. the display also contains a pop up menu which contains the performance stats of the Raspberry Pi, logs of planes being picked up and control buttons such as zoom in/out, pause and an off button

 # Mobile App
 ![Screenshot_20250624_212920_ADSB Plane Tracker(1)](https://github.com/user-attachments/assets/af2a83c0-3a1b-4710-bcf4-dca561aa646d)